-If you are eligible for health insurance benefits at the time you begin a LOA, the Organization will maintain your health benefits to the extent required by law; however, you must pay your portion of the premium costs, if applicable.
-People Services will notify you of your payment obligations and you must pay this amount each month you are on leave in order to maintain your insurance benefits.
-If paid leave is used for any portion of an approved LOA, premium payments may be deducted from your paycheck.
-If benefits are cancelled during the leave, you may re-enroll during a subsequent Open Enrollment period.
-If an employee does not return to work after an approved leave, then they will be required to reimburse the Organization for any premiums paid on the employee's behalf during the leave consistent with applicable law.
+Employee is eligible for health insurance benefits at the time the employee beginning of a LOA, the organization will maintain those health benefits to the extent required by law; however, the employee must pay their portion of the premium costs, if applicable.
+People Services will notify the employee of payment obligations and the employee must pay this amount each month on leave in order to maintain insurance benefits.
+If paid leave is used for any portion of an approved LOA, premium payments may be deducted from paycheck.
+If benefits are cancelled during leave, the employee may re-enroll during a subsequent Open Enrollment period.
+If an employee does not return to work after an approved leave, then they will be required to reimburse the organization for any premiums paid on the employee's behalf during the leave consistent with applicable law.